szarta/stars-reborn/README.md

 strategy game developed by Jeff Johnson and Jeff McBride circa 1996.
 This project is not endorsed by the original authors or publishers in any way.

-The primary tenents of this project are:
+The primary tenets this project are:

 1. Create an open game.
 This means freely distributable, modifiable, and playable (cross-platform, modular, extensible).